How do I fix illegal operations?

 Bad, incorrect or not the latest video drivers

 Bad, incorrect or not the latest video drivers may cause Illegal Operations when performing such tasks as moving the mouse or dragging data from one source to another as high demands are placed onto the video card.
-Decrease the video settings to at least 800 x 600, 256 colors to verify if the program or game being run is having errors because of the current video settings.
+Try decreasing the resolution to make sure your current settings are not causing the problem.

 - How to set the resolution in Microsoft Windows?